 A career as a machinist or a Computer Numerical Control (CNC) operator is a very rewarding career in which you continually see the results of your labor in finished products.
-If you are interested in working with your hands and are technically inclined, this could be the career path for you.
+If you are interested in working with your hands and are technically inclined, the CNC training certificate could be the right program for you.

 How to Enroll

 To pursue this certificate, please click on the courses below to see availability.
 You can register for courses online, and you do not have to apply to the college!

 Call 803.732.0432 to talk to us about this program, or email firstname.lastname@example.org

 |Virtual||100% online.
 Meets with a live instructor and classmates on specific days, at specific times.
 Uses web conferencing software, like Zoom.|